 From this, we can see that relative estimates are more resistant to change.
 This is really another advantage of using relative estimates!

 We’ve introduced how you can use relative estimates for burndown charts in Backlog and how burndown charts can help you monitor your progress on milestones.

 In a real-world project, tasks may be completed faster due to various factors, like the team’s experience.
 However, even in that case, it’d be best to see the actual results on the burndown chart before incorporating faster turnarounds into your work schedule.

-This post is adapted from our Backlog Japanese blog, Visualize project tasks with relative estimation and burndown charts, written by Nulab team member, Nakamura.
+This post is adapted from our Backlog Japanese blog, Visualize project tasks with relative estimation and burndown charts, written by Nulab team member, Tomonari Nakamura.